Search Engine Optimization

 Search for your site

-Once you have addressed content and added appropriate <META> tags, allow time for search engines to crawl your site (this varies by search engine but can take up to a month) and then try some searches to see where you land in the results.
-You can then consider adjusting your metadata and page text accordingly.
+Once you have addressed content and added appropriate title and description, allow time for search engines to crawl your site (this varies by search engine but can take up to a month) and then try some searches to see where you land in the results.
+You can then consider adjusting your title, meta description and page text accordingly.
 Again, knowing what keywords your audience is using to search will assist you in this process.

 There are many resources on SEO.
 A basic search on SEO will bring up many listings.
 Some include: